fdmarcin/benerator-cumberpy/README.rst

 .. code-block:: python

   # your_script.py
-  from benerator import hello
-  from benerator import benerate_name
+  from benerator_cumberpy import hello from benerator_cumberpy import benerate_name

   print("You know who you can always count on? " + str(benerate_name()) + "!")
   hello()